Coronavirus 2019 (COVID-19) Information

-If you have questions about whether you should go to a courthouse, please call 207-753-2999.
-For general inquiries concerning the Judicial Branch's response to the COVID-19 outbreak, contact firstname.lastname@example.org.
+See the COVID-19 FAQs If you have questions about whether you should go to a courthouse or call 207-753-2999.
+For general inquiries concerning the Judicial Branch's response to the COVID-19 outbreak, contact email@example.com.

 During this public health emergency, we pledge to do all we can to keep our employees and the public that come to the court healthy and safe.
 Court users and employees are reminded to take the same precautions that would be used during any flu season (wash your hands thoroughly, cover your cough or sneeze with a tissue, and stay home when you’re sick).